freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-014.md

 # --description--

-To make the mountain look more like a mountain, you can use the `skew` transform function, which takes two arguments.
-The first being an angle to shear the x-axis by, and the second being an angle to shear the y-axis by.

-Use the `transform` property to skew the mountain by `0deg` in the x-axis and `44deg` in the y-axis.
+To prevent the mountain from pushing the `.ground` element, adjust its `position` to prevent it from taking up space in the page layout.

 # --hints--